Illegal immigrants and Bengal’s land jihadis mandates we need an NRC now

 The illegal immigration that takes place assumes worrying propositions.
 An intelligence file clearly suggests that illegal immigration from Bangladesh are part of a devious agenda to set up a Greater East Pakistan/Bangladesh.

-Amidst this, there was another report of how some locals in West Bengal with the help of illegal migrants from Bangladeshis had planned on declaring azadi in Murshidabad.
+Amidst this, there was another report of how some locals in West Bengal with the help of illegal migrants from Bangladeshis had planned on declaring Azadi in Murshidabad.
 The Intelligence had picked up information that a group of highly radicalised people were making attempts to take on the establishment.
 These persons who were in touch with their handlers in Bangladesh were gradually building momentum in the area and had decided to declare freedom from India.
 The Intelligence says that the plan was hatched several years back and it was decided that these elements wanted to declare freedom and fight to merge with Bangladesh.

 Secret meetings were held in madrasas and other areas to plan the movement.
 It was decided to either merge Murshidabad with Bangladesh or remain independent.
 The plotters had even managed to rope in several like-minded locals into their fold.
 The funds too were being raised through various mechanisms that included fake currency peddling and also donations.
 Bangladesh trained terrorists were preparing for a launch into this region and carry out a series of spectacular attacks.
 However, there were some tough measures that finally foiled the movement, a highly placed source said.